zjy2677/StockFlow/README.md

 To be transparent for future maintainers:

-- **No persistent storage layer** (e.g., PostgreSQL/Redis).
+- **No persistent storage layer** (e.g., PostgreSQL).
 - **No movement history/audit trail endpoint** — only latest stock state is stored.

-## What Could Be Done in the Future

-- **Backend**
-  - Add persistent storage with transaction-safe updates.
-  - Add movement history logs and filtering endpoints.
+So in the future I could try to connect to postgre sql and add persistent storage with transaction-safe updates as well as adding a log feature